 There’s no better way to start a dialogue with your customers than by giving them something for free.
-It doesn’t need to be much.
+There's almost nothing customers love more than free stuff, and it doesn't need to be much.
 An email advertising a small discount off of the customer’s next purchase is a great way to break the ice.
 Added benefit?
 Increased sales!

 CREATE A VIRTUAL SOCIAL MEDIA EVENT

-You can leverage your social media accounts on Get to Know Your Customers Day to meet your clients and generate buzz.
+You can plan a Get to Know Your Customers Day social media event to meet your clients and generate buzz.
 You might create a contest that customers and friends can enter by answering a question about your business and then promoting the contest with a post.
-The more you promote the contest, and the more excited you get your customers, the wider your message can spread.
+The more you promote the contest through your social media accounts and the more excited you get your customers, the wider your message can spread.

 START STORING CUSTOMER PROFILES

 If you’re taking the time to get to know your customers but then not holding on to the information you learn, you’re missing an opportunity.
-Create an online system with cards for each of your customers where you notate important personal information like interests, hobbies, birthday, family information, and more.
-Make sure you when you get to know your customers, you remember what you learn.
+Create an online system with cards for each of your customers where you notate important personal information like interests, hobbies, birthdays, family information, and more.
+Make sure that when you get to know your customers, you remember what you learn.

 And once you have your customer’s birthdays, start sending handwritten birthday cards each year.
 With Simply Noted, you can automate the entire process.
 Your customers will receive a warm, handwritten card with a personalized message each year, and you won’t have to remember to send it.
-It’s a great way to keep the conversation going all year long.
+It's a great way for small business owners to keep the conversation going all year long.